jbferet/prospect/paper/paper.md

 The function `PROSPECT_LUT` allows computation of a LUT directly based on a list of input parameters.
 Undefined parameters are set to their default value.
 Vectors of values are expected to be the same length.
-The output of `PROSPECT_LUT` is a list containing a dataframe including the input parameters, as well as two matrices corresponding to leaf directional-hemispherical reflectance and transmittance.
+The output of `PROSPECT_LUT` is a list containing a dataframe including the input parameters, as well as two matrices corresponding to leaf reflectance and transmittance.

 ```r
 CHL <- 100*runif(1000)